cyberbotics/wrestling-bob-ros-2/README.md

 [![webots.cloud - Competition](https://img.shields.io/badge/webots.cloud-Competition-007ACC)][1]

-## Alice ROS 2 controller
+## Bob ROS 2 controller

-Minimalist ROS 2 package controller example for the [Humanoid Robot Wrestling Competition](https://github.com/cyberbotics/wrestling).
+This ROS 2 controller is a simple example of how to use the Motion_library class from the [motion.py](./controllers/utils/motion.py) module to load all motion files from the folder [motions](./controllers/motions) and play one of them.

-This basic package control motors using the Webots API provided by the [webots_ros2_driver](https://github.com/cyberbotics/webots_ros2/tree/master/webots_ros2_driver) package.
-An example `/IMU` topic has been implemented in [webots_controller.urdf](./controllers/participant/resource/webots_controller.urdf) following [this guide](https://github.com/cyberbotics/webots_ros2/wiki/References-Devices).
+It beats [Alice](https://github.com/cyberbotics/wrestling-alice) by moving forwards and therefore having a higher coverage.

 The Docker image used in the competition is a lightweight humble image that does not have colcon installed so we pre-build the package using the [build_controller.sh](./controllers/build_controller.sh) script.